ate47/ate47-profilegeneration/templates/README.md

 ### About me 🙂

-I'm a French developer working from Saint Etienne.
-I'm currently working for [The QA Company](https://the-qa-company.com/) and doing a PhD at the [LIRIS](https://liris.cnrs.fr/).
+I'm a French researcher and developer working from Saint Etienne.
+I'm currently doing a PhD with the [LIRIS](https://liris.cnrs.fr/) and [The QA Company](https://the-qa-company.com/).

 ### Languages 🖥️